JSsixtyfour/smashremix/readme.md

 - Scores are disabled while this is active.
 - Master Hand controls can be found [here](https://www.ssbwiki.com/Master_Hand_(SSB)#Moveset).

+### Gallery
+- View 1P "Congratulations" images and listen to music tracks.
+    - Press Start to enter Idle mode (all 1P images and music cycle on a timer)
+    - Press Start a second time to enter Idle 2 mode (your Random music and matching 1P images cycle on a timer)
+    - Press A to play music, or skip to the next track in Idle modes
+    - Press B to exit

 ## Profiles
 - Toggles can be controlled quickly by choosing one of four built-in profiles: Community, Tournament, Netplay and Japanese